bbiliroglu/mg1_abundance_corrections/README.md

 5750,4.5,7.0,1.2,516.7

 ## Output
-The output file contains an additional column: aberr : abundance correction (dex)
+The output file contains an additional column:\
+abundance_error (1L-3N)

 The code automatically selects a dedicated 457.1 nm model or a unified multiline model.